-Using three air pollutants commonly used in health studies as traffic-related emissions tracers—nitrogen oxides (NOx), carbon monoxide (CO), and elemental carbon (EC)— as well as fine particles (PM2.5) and ozone (O3), we aimed to assess whether exposure to (a) each individual air pollutant is independently associated with ALS diagnosis, and estimate their (b) joint and (c) overall traffic-related emissions associations.
+Using three air pollutants commonly used in health studies as traffic-related emissions tracers—nitrogen oxides (NOx), carbon monoxide (CO), and elemental carbon (EC)— we aimed to assess whether exposure to (a) each individual air pollutant is independently associated with ALS diagnosis, and estimate their (b) joint and (c) overall traffic-related emissions associations.

 While there is little existing evidence to assess whether O3 concentrations may impact ALS diagnosis, we included a sensitivity analysis to examine whether including it made a difference to the main set of results, which it did not.
 We explain this in the revised manuscript (P. XX, Lines XX-XX):

-In a sensitivity analysis, we included βO3 to account for O3 exposures in the model,69[…]
+In a sensitivity analysis, we included βO3 to account for O3 exposures in the model, as ozone concentrations have been associated with many adverse health outcomes,69[…]

-Results from variations of the main model in the sensitivity analyses were robust to prior choices and inclusion of parish-level SES (eFigure 1).
+Results from variations of the main model in the sensitivity analyses were robust to prior choices, inclusion of O3, and inclusion of parish-level SES (eFigure 1).

 The models we have used for air pollution prediction, DEHM-UBM-AirGIS, have good predictive accuracy for all pollutants, including predicted concentrations of O3, with average monthly correlations between measured and modelled results quoted in the revised manuscript (P. XX, Lines XX-XX):

-Results from variations of the main model in the sensitivity analyses were robust to prior choices and inclusion of parish-level SES (eFigure 1).
+Results from variations of the main model in the sensitivity analyses were robust to prior choices, inclusion of O3, and inclusion of parish-level SES (eFigure 1).
 5. Methods: The validity of the registry for identifying ALS cases requires more detail, as it is a fundamental aspect of this investigation.
 Was the validation against an in-person assessment? a neurologist's in-depth review of medical records?
 Did the validation compare date of diagnosis with the date of symptom onset?
 What were the quantified indices of accuracy?
 As appropriate, it could be useful to mention the potential influence of outcome misclassification (or lack thereof) on the findings and mention determinants of misclassification if known.

 We had claimed the validity of obtaining ALS diagnosis data from the Danish National Patient Register based on previous work from some of our co-authors, including the senior author of this current study (Kioumourtzoglou et al. 2015).
 In this work, a specialist ALS neurologist made a medical record review of registry and mortality data for factors that may have been slightly related to agreement of ALS diagnosis.
 This previous study found that the use of hospital discharge and death certificate records are a valuable and highly reliable tool for ALS epidemiologic studies such as our current one.
 We have added detail to the revised manuscript (P. XX, Lines XX-XX):

-In our validation study, Register data for ALS ascertainment were highly reliable.48
+In our validation study, Register data for ALS ascertainment were highly reliable; working with a specialist ALS neurologist to review medical records and comparing to death certificates and hospital discharges, the Danish National Patient Register was found to have an overall predictive value for ALS of 82%.48

 We have added to the Limitations in the Discussion that while the Danish National Patient Register was highly reliable for ALS ascertainment, outcome misclassification may still have been possible (P. XX, Lines XX-XX):

-48 […]
+While a previous study found that ALS ascertainment from the Danish National Patient Register was highly reliable,48 outcome misclassification cannot be ruled out, […]

 While the studied quoted above did not examine date of system onset compared with date of diagnosis, another study in Ireland found that diagnosis of ALS was found to occur at a median of 12 months after symptoms onset (Galvin et al. 2017), which we have stipulated in the revised manuscript (P. XX, Lines XX-XX):